rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 **5.DataFactory.ps1** : This powershell will create the linked services, datasets and pipeline in sequence order,based on the input provided in InventoryInput.json

+Below is the sample config file on how to set the parameters :

 ### 2. Post Migration Checks

+:heavy_check_mark: Check the data factory pipeline creation in ADF site

 :heavy_check_mark: Data in forms of files and folders landed to Gen2 path.